django/channels/docs/tutorial/part_2.rst

-However if you open a second browser tab to the same room page at http://127.0.0.1:8000/chat/lobby/ and type in a message, the message will not appear in the first tab.
+However if you open a second browser tab to the same room page at http://127.0.0.1:8000/chat/lobby/ and type in a message, the message will not appear in the second tab.
 For that to work, we need to have multiple instances of the same ``ChatConsumer`` be able to talk to each other.
 Channels provides a **channel layer** abstraction that enables this kind of communication between consumers.